TiendaNube/api-docs/resources/transaction.md

 <img src="https://i.imgur.com/vephWFb.png" alt="transaction_status_01" height="85"/>

 * `pending`: The consumer's submission and payment have both been received; payment has been sent out for processing, but the payment gateway has not yet confirmed that the payment has gone through.
-* `paid`: The consumer's payment has been processed and accepted.
+* `confirmed`: The consumer's payment has been processed and accepted.
 * `voided`: The consumer's payment was cancelled by the merchant before the consumer paid it.

 #### Refund Transaction